GhostsonAcid/AudioClipboard/README.md

 - It doesn't (yet) work with audio regions/sources with more than 2 channels, sorry.
 - It doesn't work with anything MIDI, but this is okay because transferring MIDI regions is easy thanks to Ardour's built-in region export function _(-select the MIDI region, then click Region → Export...)._
 - It sometimes fails to properly handle combined/compound regions, mostly due to [known Ardour bugs](https://tracker.ardour.org/view.php?id=9947).
+- It can't recreate original _transient markers._ (-Hopefully this can be implemented soon.)

 > [!WARNING]
 > - Due to the way in which AudioClipboard pastes regions, this script has the potential to disturb/destroy **automation curves** (-plugin/fader/pan/etc.) on a track if the setting _"Move relevant automation when audio regions are moved" (-under Preferences → Editor)_ is NOT disabled during Pasting. **This is especially true for pasting combined regions.** ***→ So PLEASE be sure to DISABLE that setting BEFORE using AudioClipboard!***